Whitstable: Events and venues

 The Whitstable Museum and Gallery displays artefacts and portraits relating to the town's seafaring traditions, with special features on oysters, diving and shipping.
 In 2001, the Museum was awarded the international Nautiek Award for services to diving history.

 The Playhouse Theatre Whitstable is owned and administered by theatrical group, The Lindley Players Ltd. The theatre is regularly hired out to other local groups such as The Canterbury Players, Herne Bay Operatic Society, Theatrecraft & The Deborah Capon College.
 More recently Nick Wilty has adopted the venue to host the OyOyster Comedy nights, attracting stars including Harry Hill, Jo Brand and Paul Merton.

 The Horsebridge Arts and Community Centre opened in March 2004 as part of the Horsebridge redevelopment.
 Built with an "upturned boat" design, and three floors totalling 900 m2, the centre contains an art gallery, a performance space, art workshops, a learning area, and conference rooms.
 The building in 2004 won the Kent Design Award in the Town and Village Renaissance category.

-There are monthly beach cleans carried out alone the Whitstable sea front.
+There are monthly beach cleans carried out along the Whitstable sea front.
 They are organised by the Canterbury Council Foreshore service in conjunction with the Marine Conservation Society.
 The location of the beach clean alternates each month between the beach by the Neptune pub and the Seasalter end.
 Times and dates can be obtained for the Fore shore services or the MCS South East Groups website, calendar page.